EXP-code/EXP-docs/intro/pyEXP-tutorial.rst

 The last line is optional if you are already in the directory that contains the working files `my.dark halo` and `SLGridSph.model`.

-We then use pyEXP to construct and adaptive basis matching the profile in the file as follows:
+We then use pyEXP to construct and :index:`adaptive basis` matching the profile in the file as follows:

 .. code-block:: python